EUROYoung/euroyoung_old.github.io/workshop23/index.md

 95021 Cergy
 France

-It is easily reachable with suburban trains, at stop *Cergy Prefecture*.
+It is easily reachable with suburban trains at stop *Cergy Prefecture*.
-The trains serving the station are RER Line A, and Transilien Line L.
+The trains serving the station are RER Line A and Transilien Line L.
 ESSEC is also connected with a direct bus to Paris Charles de Gaulle Airport (CDG); the bus line is 9518 and departs from the airport bus station "Roissypole".

 <p align="center">